 Carbon Footprint Reduction: Saving The Planet One Step At A Time

 There has been an increase in large corporations opting for green initiatives.
 According to the Environmental Protection Agency (EPA), buildings account for 30% of all greenhouse gas emissions in the United States.
 Landlords and large businesses have taken heed, as increasing sustainability is an opportunity to do something positive for both business and society as a whole.

 Keep It Clean: Protecting Our Ecosystem

-Upcycling has taken the architectural world by storm – by recycling and reusing resources (and even repurposing old structures), sustainable architects, engineers, and designers are tapping into existing resources to reduce carbon footprints and save natural resources.
-By reducing waste, preserving natural resources (such as water and wood), protecting our air supply, and limiting energy expenditures, green building companies can create extremely efficient structures that can withstand the test of time.
+Upcycling has taken the architectural world by storm – by using recycled material and reusing resources (and even repurposing old structures), sustainable architects, engineers, and green designers are tapping into existing resources to reduce carbon footprints and save natural resources.
+By implementing sustainable strategies into the design process, like reducing waste, preserving natural resources (such as water and wood), protecting our air supply, and limiting energy use, green building companies can create extremely efficient structures that can withstand the test of time.